-Many business owners are vaguely familiar with the trademark registration process.
+Many business owners are vaguely familiar with the trademark application process.
 Without fail, though, when a business wants to register its trademark with the U.S. Patent and Trademark Office (or “USPTO”) the first question is “How long until I get my registration?”
 Of course, the answer is “it depends.”
 Are you using the mark yet?
 The answer to that question matters when it comes to registration.

 Keep in mind that there’s never a guarantee that submitting an application for federal registration of a trademark will result in registration.
-Nonetheless, the federal trademark registration process usually follows one of two paths:
+Nonetheless, the federal trademark application process usually follows one of two paths:

-The Trademark Registration Process: The Use-Based Application
+The Trademark Application Process: The Use-Based Application

 Step 1: File the application along with a “specimen.”
 The specimen is usually a photo or image showing use of the mark in connection with your goods or services.